vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 by, 1667.

 of eight L. 768n.
-Linga, emblem of Siva; ratnas Lokas ( worlds ), three or seven,
+Linga, emblem of Śiva; ratnas Lokas ( worlds ), three or seven,

 (precious stones ) should be depoted by the vyāhrtis ( bhūh, placed on, at Mabarasānkranti bhuvaḥ eto.), 1528 and 2; or gold or ghee of cow's milk Kūrma-parāṇa mentions L. 219.